-Recently, we caught up with Dr. Rezai to talk about the first patient’s progress and his plans for future applications of focused ultrasound.
+Recently, we caught up with Sanghvi to talk about his life's work.

 The scientific community has been aware of the existence of a publication bias since the 1950s.
 What is a publication bias, and how does this affect science?
 This form of bias arises when the outcome of an experiment determines whether the results are published.
 On the surface, this doesn’t sound terrible.
 Shouldn’t exciting, unexpected results take precedence over a study demonstrating that treatment A doesn’t work?
 Unfortunately, this is the sort of thinking that has created a stigma around negative data.